 The world is witnessing an unprecedented situation due to Covid-19.
 Many businesses have closed temporarily, while those that can, have enforced work from home for all their employees.

 Now working from home is not an alien concept, especially to those working in the IT sector.
-But working from home for such a long duration is definitely something new, and is taking a toll on the productivity of many, including yours truly.
+But working from home for such a long duration is something new, and is taking a toll on the productivity of many, including yours truly.
 I have tried various ways in the last few days to trick my brain into being productive.
 Here are a few that worked for me.

 How To Ensure Productivity While Working From Home